felipezarco/fn-code/README.md

 const binomalName = (animal === 'cat') ?
 'Felis catus' : ((animal === 'lion') ?
 'Panthera leo' : 'Canis familiaris')
 ```

 Ughhh!
 This escalates badly.
-Also ternary operator is only clean if the third operand is default value (not another conditional).
+Also, the ternary operator is only clean when the third operand is the default value (and not another conditional).

 So, you are clever and you make a function: